artisansdk/ratelimiter/readme.md

 The keys are hashed but in raw form they look like `example.com|127.0.0.1` for guests or `johndoe[at]example.com` for authenticated users.
-More granular keys such as `example.com|127.0.01::/api/foo/bar` as used by the `Tag` and `Route` resolvers nest using the `::` separator.
-Both sides of the separator are hashed separately such that you could think of the sides as `client::bucket` where hits against the bucket key count as a hit against the client key as well.
+More granular keys such as `example.com|127.0.01:/api/foo/bar` as used by the `Tag` and `Route` resolvers nest using the colon (`:`) separator.
+Both sides of the separator are hashed separately such that you could think of the sides as `client:bucket` where hits against the bucket key count as a hit against the client key as well.
 Timeout durations resolve from outside in so if the client key is in a timeout, all bucket keys are rate limited as well.
 Conversely if a bucket key is in a timeout, other buckets may still be